GreatBrando/HailFrontEndUI_v1.0/README.md

 # HailFrontEndUI_v1.0
-My first draft for the front end UI to be used for the website.
+My first draft for the front end UI to be used for the Hail website.